rtek1000/Datalogger_2039/README.md

 - - Digital sensor.
 - Project started in Jan/2019.
 - - Note: Work in progress, just demonstrative, not (fully) functional, sorry.
+- - If you are using a browser on your smartphone, use the landscape screen to read more characters in the file names.
+- - - (These files have already been cited elsewhere, and changing the name of the folders causes corruption of the references)

 -------